wakululuu/tp/docs/DeveloperGuide.md

      * 5e2.
 User adds the given role to the McScheduler as a new role (UC-012).

        Use case resumes at step 4.

+* 5f.
+The worker is already assigned to the shift under a role.

+     * 5f1.
+McScheduler shows an error message.

+       Use case ends.

 #### Use case: Unassign a worker from a shift (UC-008)